-At December 31, 2023, the carrying amount of goodwill was \$117,158.
-There were no changes recognized to the carrying amount of goodwill in 2023.
+At December 31, 2024, the carrying amount of goodwill was \$117,158.
+There were no changes recognized to the carrying amount of goodwill in 2024.
 All of the Company's goodwill is recognized in the Institutional Brokerage reporting unit.
-The Company did not identify any impairment triggering events during the year and conducted a quantitative goodwill impairment test as of October 1, 2023.
+The Company did not identify any impairment triggering events during the year and conducted a quantitative goodwill impairment test as of October 1, 2024.
 The Company utilized a combination of market and income approaches to calculate the fair value of its Institutional Brokerage reporting unit and concluded goodwill was not impaired.

-The Company's intangible assets consist of customer relationships with the gross carrying amount and the accumulated amortization of these assets totaling \$24,661 and \$22,255, respectively, at December 31, 2023.
-Estimated intangible amortization expense for the next five years is as follows: 2024 - \$1,355; 2025 - \$790; 2026 - \$224 and 2027 - \$37.
-Intangible asset amortization expense totaled \$1,921 during 2023.
+The Company's intangible assets consist of customer relationships with the gross carrying amount and the accumulated amortization of these assets totaling \$24,661 and \$23,610, respectively, at December 31, 2024.
+Estimated annual intangible amortization expense from December 31, 2024 until maturity follows: 2025 - \$790; 2026 - \$224; and 2027 - \$37.
+Intangible asset amortization expense totaled \$1,355 during 2024.